 Keeping up with the constant developments in video marketing is not easy, especially when it comes to something as versatile as motion graphics videos.
-I want to give you a hand and help you make wonderful videos, so I’ve collected ten motion graphics animation trends observed by some of the best motion graphics animation companies around, along with some cool examples for you to watch.
+I want to give you a hand and help you make wonderful videos, so now on Yum Yum Videos, I want to show you ten motion graphics animation trends observed by some of the best motion graphics animation companies around, along with some cool examples for you to watch.

-By familiarizing yourself with the techniques that are making a big splash in the video marketing world, you’ll be able to discover what is it that your viewers want to see and what you should focus on producing, saving you a lot of time and resources.
+By familiarizing yourself with the techniques that are making a big splash in the video marketing world, you’ll be able to discover what is it that your viewers want to see and what you should focus on producing for your explainer videos, saving you a lot of time and resources.

 Now, let’s get started!